FOREX-Asian flash surge takes euro to $1.07

 As then, the shift came in the period at the start of the Asian day when markets are at their thinnest and the bulk of liquidity available tends to come from the automated computer programmes run by banks and other major houses.

-"It looks like it was a combination of thin markets, some year-end rebalancing against the dollar and covering of shorts above $1.05," Alvin Tan, a strategist with Societe Generale in London, said.
+"It looks like it was a combination of thin markets, some year-end rebalancing against the dollar and covering of shorts above $1.05," said Alvin Tan, a strategist with Societe Generale in London.

 "The fact that banks have reduced the provision of liquidity given regulatory restrictions contributes to this kind of move and makes it slightly more structural.
 These kinds of crashes are going to be with us for some time."